7 brand voice examples for B2B companies to stand out

 Encourage honest feedback and be sure to listen deeply, as people will likely offer insights and nuances you’ve missed.
 This is how you gather diverse perspectives that will enrich your understanding of how your brand is perceived in the market.

-It’s also worth considering conducting brand surveys and focus groups as part of your voice of customer research to gain an even broader perspective.
+It’s also worth considering conducting brand surveys and focus groups as part of your customer research to gain an even broader perspective.
 These insights will further refine your brand voice.
 Just remember to survey people whose needs align with those of your audience.

 4. Establish what your brand voice isn’t